“IS HAND PUMP WATER SAFE TO DRINK?”

 Our resellers reach market segments that we don’t, and so perform a valuable service for us.
 One concern of resellers in any business sector is that they work to find and educate prospective customers, only to have the manufacturer undercut them and take away some of those deals.
 Because of our commitment to our resellers, we will not discount below their retail price.

-“I’d like to cut my own PVC piping.”
+“CAN I cut my own PVC piping?”

 There are several factors to consider about piping:

-Next, you are quite right that shipping PVC is expensive.
+Next, you are quite right that shipping PVC is appreciable.
 However, the expense is not so much about weight; it is mostly about shipping 9-foot lengths.
 Removing PVC from the shipment does nothing to address this shipping cost, because the 9-foot-long lift rods remain be shipped.
 Our lift rods are fiberglass, and it took us considerable effort and time to figure out how to reliably affix their stainless steel ends.
 There is nothing comparable available anywhere, except from us.

 Then you need to consider even being able to obtain Schedule 80 piping and Schedule 80 fittings.
 It’s actually unlikely that any average hardware store would have Schedule 80.
 The local well driller’s supply outlet may have the required drop pipe and fittings.
 But will they even sell retail to you, and at what price?